USALION/BlowFish/README.md

 ## Objective

-The goal have a copy of BlowFish that is ready to be used with the SAM4S Xplained Pro.
+The goal is to have a copy of BlowFish that is ready to be used with the SAM4S Xplained Pro.

 ## Quick Start

 This encryption library is fairly straight forward.
-It is a structure and three functions.
+It has a structure and three functions.
-They are as follows:

 ## structure
 ```